FxSchrauber/lwks-fx/DVE/DVE_Extras/Orbit/README.md

 ### Effect development, suggestions for improvement (not yet implemented):
 - Add a selection box to pin the frame at it’s center or one of it’s corners to the circle.
 - Crop: In case of asymmetrical cropping a re-centering of the spin is required.
+        Perhaps it makes more sense to remove the Crop feature, so that the user can connect an additional effect to the input according to the requirements?
 - Aspect Ratio of Orbit:
   - Symmetric Slider Scaling
   - Maybe rotatable aspect ratio?